leslie-alldridge/tech-voting-v2/README.md

 ### Done

+- category selection styling needs to maintain when filtering by category (just need to add the ID) and also want to keep current filter as the 'active' dropdown item
 - search (starting by name -> looking into search across other features such as completed, in progress).
 Title search is completed.
 - one upvote per suggestion per user - i can use their unique id's for this (ideally not local cache)
 - categories for (process updates, new ideas, team improvements) - drop down filter -> popular ideas (top 5) will be the default (could have a link saying 'see more' than will then load up all results.)